Uncover-F/TAS/README.md

 ---

 This is the revival of TAS translation API.
 We have not changed our old API endpoint for convenience, and our older products have not been taken down.
-This AI-based translation is free, no signup required.
+This AI-based translation is free (with limited acuraccy and reliability), no signup required.
 Our API is available in many different languages and uses `@cf/meta/m2m100-1.2b` for translation.
 Programming languages we support: C++, Python, JavaScript, ShellScript, Bash/Bat or literally anything that supports API requests/responses.

 ## Details/Features:
 - 1.220 second latency
 - Backup API
-- Free
+- Free (with limited acuraccy and reliability)
 - No Sign Up
 - Multiple Libraries
-- Multiple Languages
 - GET Request
 - Public API